Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 - The service version can be in any runtime group.

+  - Service versions **not** in the `default` runtime group must be proxied with a version of Kong Gateway >= 3.0

+  - Service versions in the `default` runtime group can be proxied with any version of Kong Gateway

 - The service version must have an [implementation](/konnect/servicehub/service-implementations).

 - If you are using [OpenID Connect](#oidc-flow) for your authorization: